 Yes, you can get a Capital One credit limit increase without asking; just use your card responsibly and make your first 6 payments of at least the minimum payment amount on-time.

-If you do not get an increase automatically after this period and you meet the requirements above, simply call the number on the back of your card and ask for an increase.
+If you do not get an increase automatically after this period and you meet the requirements above, you can request an increase either online or by calling (800) 955-7070.
 The approval odds should be high.

 You may be eligible for a credit limit increase without asking after 6-12 consecutive months of on-time bill payments with a new credit card account.
 Credit card companies need evidence that you can handle your current spending limit responsibly before giving you the ability to borrow more.

 Creditors will review your credit, income and payment history on a regular basis moving forward.
 If they feel you can afford an increase and refrain from abusing the added spending power, they may automatically grant a credit limit increase without you asking.… read full answer

 If you get a credit limit increase without asking, it should help your credit score.
 To start off, issuers only use a soft inquiry (which does not affect your credit score) for this type of increase.
 If you ask them for an increase instead, they’re more likely to use a hard inquiry, which can cause a temporary drop in your score.
 In addition, getting any kind of credit limit increase adds to the total credit you have available, which can lower your credit utilization if you spend the same amount of money (or less) than you did before.
 Or, it can allow you to spend more without increasing your utilization.

 If you want to increase the chances of a credit card company giving you a higher limit without you having to ask for it, there are a few steps you can take.

 How to get a credit limit increase without asking: